JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/working-together/index.md

 You first need to choose from a predefined permission set using the options at the top, such as _Read-only_, and then you can tailor that permission set further if required.
 If you want to set custom permissions you can also do this using the _Custom_ option.
 For example, you might be working with someone who you want to be able to read your files, but you don't want them to be able to see your Terminal window.
 You can use the _Read-only_ permission set but change the **Terminal** option to _Disabled_.

 Note the **Start call** checkbox at the bottom that is selected by default.
-Code With Me will start a call with audio, video and screen-sharing capabilities.
-All of these will be disabled by default and they will also be disabled when a new participant joins the call.
+Code With Me will start a call with audio, video and screen-sharing capabilities. all these will be disabled by default and they will also be disabled when a new participant joins the call.

 When you click **Start Session**, IntelliJ IDEA will create a link that you can then share with others, even if they don't have the IDE installed.
 They can open the link in the browser, the terminal or paste it into IntelliJ IDEA using the **Join session** option in the Code With Me drop-down from the main toolbar.